Allger History, Family Crest & Coats of Arms

 Early History of the Allger family

 This web page shows only a small excerpt of our Allger research.
-Another 155 words (11 lines of text) covering the years 1549 and 1866 are included under the topic Early Allger History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 1549 and 1866 are included under the topic Early Allger History in all our PDF Extended History products and printed products wherever possible.

 Allger Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Allger have been found, including Alker, Alkar, Altcar, Alkire, Alger, Algar, Allgar, Allger, Allker and many more.

 Early Notables of the Allger family (pre 1700)

 More information is included under the topic Early Allger Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Allger family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Allger, or a variant listed above: Andrew Alger and Thomas Allgar, who both settled in New England in 1632; Arthur Algar, who came to Virginia in 1731; James Alger, who arrived in Rhode Island in 1768.

 - ^ Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)